SignalK/signalk.github.io/_developers/data_model.md

 This introduces an important aspect.
 Any node name starting with `_` is normally stripped from output, especially off-vessel.
 This is a useful way of 'hiding' custom nodes that only relate to the specific instance of Signal K.

 The `source` node is very powerful.
-It has two forms, a json string, and a json object.
-The json string form above is a simple redirect, and can be any valid URI.
-The same source may provide data for more than one signal K key (eg NMEA0183 RMC from gps) so we recommend the sources be held under a top-level (root) tree named `sources` to avoid duplication.
+It has two forms, a JSON string, and a JSON object.
+The JSON string form above is a simple redirect, and can be any valid URI.
+The same source may provide data for more than one signal K key (e.g.
+NMEA0183 RMC from GPS) so we recommend the sources be held under a top-level (root) tree named `sources` to avoid duplication.

 The object form looks like this and holds meta-data on the source of the value